Lindharden/DevOps/notes/lecture08_logging.md

 }
 ```

-We then installed the Zap package for Go, which is a tool for logging.
-We then setup the logging to log everthing that happens in Gin like such:
+We then installed the `Zap` package for Go, which is a tool for logging.
+We then setup Gin to log every action using Zap like such:
 ```Go
 const logPath = "/logs/minitwit.log"